CounterpartyXCP/counterparty-core/counterparty-client/README.md

 wallet can't be unlocked).
 On a headless Linux server you need a running Secret Service provider (e.g. `gnome-keyring`) for the keyring to work.

+**Password & at-rest protection.** A new wallet password must be **at least 12 characters**.
+Encryption at rest uses `cocoon` (ChaCha20-Poly1305 with a PBKDF2 key derivation): it protects a *stolen* `wallet.db` against offline password guessing, with the length of your passphrase as the main defence — so choose a long one.
+It is **not** a substitute for OS-level disk encryption or for keeping the file off shared/multi-user machines.
+Your private keys never leave the
+machine: they are used to sign transactions locally and are never sent to the API server.

 ## Wallet

 ```sh